cellmobs/docs.cellmobs.com/docs/setup/react-sdk.md

 # React SDK

-Cellmobs provides a React SDK that allows us to easily build a UI for our site.
+Cellmobs provides a React SDK that allows us to easily build a UI for your application.

 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) which sets up the basic framework for developing Cellmobs clients using [React.js](https://reactjs.org/) and Next.js.